ids-s1-21/project-pipingHot/README.md

 This gives us the sensitivity of the model as 62.5% and a specificity of 83.9%.[^5]

 The accuracy of the model is 82.9% - which basically measures how well our model identified people who had a stroke and who did not.[^6] The AUC is 81.6% which is good because the model is better at distingishing between people who have had a stroke and those who have not.
 We also did a 10 fold cross validation to avoid over fitting, from which we got the average accuracy of our model as 95% and average AUC as 82.6%.
-** talk about accuracy being limited to test data.

 [^5]: All figures given to 1 decimal place
 [^6]: Accuracy is measured on the data set aside for testing and is dependent on the cut-off probability which decides how the model distinguishes between people who had a stroke and those who did not.
 For this reason, the AUC is a better form of measuring the performance of the model since it does not depend on any cut-off value.